Russell Haley

 Russell Haley (1934 – 4 July 2016) was a New Zealand poet, short story writer and novelist.
 Born in Yorkshire, he and his wife emigrated to Australia in 1961 and then to New Zealand in 1966, where he lived the rest of his life.
 He began publishing plays while living in Australia and his writing career continued in New Zealand, where he published several collections of poetry and short stories, and two novels.
-His work was known for its surrealism and imagination, but he could also write effectively about his life and personal experiences of moving between countries.
+His work was known for its surrealism and imagination, and he also wrote about his life and personal experiences of moving between countries.
 In 1987 he received the Katherine Mansfield Menton Fellowship.

 Early life and emigration

 Although born in Dewsbury in Yorkshire, Haley lived most of his life in New Zealand, and considered himself a New Zealander.
 Haley served two years of National Service in the RAF and was stationed for some time in Iraq.

 Haley and his wife emigrated to Australia in 1961 and then with their children to New Zealand in 1966.
 The move to New Zealand was prompted by a chance encounter with poet David Mitchell, from whom Haley learned about New Zealand's open entry policy to university after the age of 21.
 Haley completed his Master of Arts at the University of Auckland in 1970.